fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 07/13/21_

-- **Enhancement** Change Fuse-ops backup ls command to include the region of the backup.
+- **Enhancement** Change fuse-ops backup ls command to include the region of the backup.

 ## Version 1.27.14